microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ![debugging template dropdown](images/multi-root-workspaces/add-launch-config.png)

 [Variables](/docs/editor/variables-reference.md) used in a configuration (for example `${workspaceFolder}` or the now deprecated `${workspaceRoot}`) are resolved relative to the folder they belong to.
-It is possible to scope a variable per workspace folder by appending the root folder's name to a variable (seperated by a colon).
+It is possible to scope a variable per workspace folder by appending the root folder's name to a variable (separated by a colon).

 ### Workspace launch configurations